Best Small Bedroom gardening ideas

 The size of your room will dictate the number and type of plants you can have.
 If you have a small room, you'll want to choose smaller plants that don't require as much space.
 For example, cacti and succulents are perfect for small spaces since they don't need much water or soil to thrive.

 You can still have a small living garden if you have a bigger room, but you should consider choosing larger plants instead.
-For example, you can opt for flowering trees such as cherry blossoms, magnolia, or camellia.
+For example, you can choose flowering trees like cherry blossoms, magnolia, or camellia.
 These types of plants require more sunlight than other plants.

 When it comes to designing your small living garden, you should first decide on the location where you want to place it.
 Then, you should think about the lighting arrangement.
 Finally, choose a perfect spot that gets plenty of natural light.

-Next, you should determine how big your small living garden needs to be.
+Next, you should determine how big your small living garden needs.
 It depends on the number of plants you plan to put inside.

-Finally, you should decide whether you want to add accessories to your small living garden.
+Finally, you should decide whether to add accessories to your small garden.
 For example, a bench, birdbath, or fountain can all add beauty to your small living garden while providing additional benefits.

 The amount of sunlight your room gets will also affect the type of plants you can grow.
-If your room is very sunny, you'll want to choose plants that can tolerate direct sunlight.
-If it's on the shadier side, look for plants that prefer low-light conditions.
-Ferns, ivy, and peace lilies are all good options for shady rooms.
+If your room is very sunny, you’ll want to choose plants that can tolerate direct sunlight.
+If it’s shadier, look for plants that prefer low-light conditions.
+Ferns, ivy, and peace lilies are good options for shady rooms.

 Finally, think about the type of plants you want in your garden.
 Do you want flowers?
 Foliage?
 Herbs?
-Decide what you want to grow before heading to the nursery to choose the right varieties.
+Decide what you want to grow before choosing the right varieties at the nursery.

 If you want to keep your plants alive, you'll want to select from the list below: